History Week: Pop!

 What is the History Week event registration process?

-- All History Week event registrations must be made through the History Council of NSW’s (HCNSW) online registration form here;
+- All History Week event registrations must be made through the History Council of NSW’s (HCNSW) online registration form.
+Please note: registrations for 2017 are now closed;

 - Registrations will be processed as they are received.
 HCNSW staff will contact you to confirm the details of your registration, including the event title, description, image and contact person.
 The contact person listed on the registration form will be the primary liaison between the host organisation and HCNSW staff;